 Bruce Clay on SEO Siloing – https://www.bruceclay.com/seo/silo/

-You also want to create a HTML or XML sitemap and submit it to the search engines.
-It’s recommended to include a HTML sitemap for your visitors to refer to and an XML sitemap to submit to the search engines.
+You also want to create an HTML or XML sitemap and submit it to the search engines.
+It’s recommended to include an HTML sitemap for your visitors to refer to and an XML sitemap to submit to the search engines.

 You can create your sitemap using free sitemap generator tools like https://www.xml-sitemaps.com/